Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Experiments

 \textbf{Quantitative Comparison to SOTA} Table \ref{tab:performances} compares Soft Truncation (ST) against the current best generative models.
-It shows that Soft Truncation achieves the state-of-the-art performances on CIFAR-10, CelebA, CelebA-HQ, and STL-10.
-In particular, we have experimented thoroughly on the CelebA dataset, and we find that Soft Truncation largely exceeds the previous best NLL/FID scores by far.
+It shows that Soft Truncation achieves the state-of-the-art sample generation performances on CIFAR-10, CelebA, CelebA-HQ, and STL-10, while keeping NLL intact.
+In particular, we have experimented thoroughly on the CelebA dataset, and we find that Soft Truncation largely exceeds the previous best FID scores by far.
 In FID, Soft Truncation with DDPM++ performs 1.90, which exceeds the previous best FID of 2.92 by DDGM.
-In NLL, Soft Truncation with DDPM++ performs 1.51, which improves the previous best NLL of 1.86 in CR-NVAE.
-Also, Soft Truncation improves FID on STL-10 to be halved.
+Also, Soft Truncation significantly improves FID on STL-10.